nikolaieniware/Arduino-Dragino-v1.4-LoRaWAN-DHT11-Sketch/README.md

 # Arduino-dragino-v1.4-BG-sketch
-Sketch for Adruino UNO plus LoRaWAN Shield Dragino v1.4 + DHT11 sensor for Temperature and Humidity.
+Sketch for Adruino UNO plus(+) LoRaWAN Shield Dragino v1.4 plus(+) DHT11 sensor for Temperature and Humidity.
 Also added a flow for Node-Red to visualise the value of Temperature and Humidity.The value is safe in Influxdb database for easier visualisation in Grafana.
 Authentication metod is ABP for this example.(Not test the OTAA yet).
-To decode the payload from gateway use the file with decoder for this example.
-For testing, the node and Gateway are very close each other.
+To decode the payload from gateway in your Aplication use the file with decoder for this example.
+For testing, the End-Node and Gateway are very close each other.
+The work frequency is 868MHz (Europe), Gateway is IMST 880a-SPI+RPIB3 in industrial electrical PVC case for outodoor instalation, the antena for Gateway is 4 dBi LoRaWAN outdoor antena.

 Arduino UNO: